 Commercial Services Catering and Hospitality plays a key role in the provision and support of more sustainable choices for our customers.
 We are constantly striving to incorporate environmental and social considerations when choosing our suppliers, during production and the delivery of our services.

-If you want to find out more about what we do, you can download our .
+If you want to find out more about what we do, you can download our sustainability policy.

-Catered Accommodation previously offered single use takeaway boxes for students who do not wish to eat in the dining halls and in 2017 we gave away over 2,000 polystyrene boxes per week..
-We still offer this the option of takeaway meals, however we ask that students who would like to take their food away bring their own box!
+Catered accommodation previously offered single use takeaway boxes for students who do not wish to eat in the dining halls and in 2017 we gave away over 2,000 polystyrene boxes per week.
+We still offer this option of takeaway meals, however we ask that students who would like to take their food away bring their own box!
 We hope that this will hugely reduce our waste and also encourage students to refrain from using single use plastics.

-This new initiative will save thousounds of wasted single use boxes but still offer the takeaway food option.
+This new initiative will save thousands of wasted single use boxes but still offer the takeaway food option.
 If you have any questions regarding this scheme please contact firstname.lastname@example.org

-Alongside the Latte Levy scheme, we suggest you to bring your own mug when purchasing hot drinks.
-Not only will you avoid the 20p fee, but you will also recieve a 20p discount off your hot drink!
+Alongside the Latte Levy scheme, we suggest you bring your own mug when purchasing hot drinks.
+Not only will you avoid the 20p fee, but you will also receive a 20p discount off your hot drink!
 This is part of our goal to eliminate the use of single-use plastic on campus.
-Your mug should be suitable for hot drinks, and the catering staff have the right to deem the cup not suitable to serve a hot drink in.
+Your mug should be suitable for hot drinks, and the catering staff have the right to refuse service to a customer if they deem the cup unsuitable for hot drinks.

 Commercial Services replaced single-use plastic straws with paper straws in 2018.
 This was part of our sustainable goal to eliminate the use of single-use plastic on campus.
-We then worked with both Starbucks and Costa to encourage them to offer paper straws, which they are now working towards.
+We are also strongly encouraging Starbucks and Costa to eliminate plastic straws in favour of paper straws, which they are now working towards.
 We offer plastic straws for customers who ask for them.